 Central data management

-Kernprojekt 4 – The so-called core projects of the Biodiversity Exploratories (BE) emerged from the project on site selection and the establishment of the exploratories (2006-2008) and have been providing the infrastructure since 2008.
+Core project 4 – The so-called core projects of the Biodiversity Exploratories (BE) emerged from the on-site project selection and the establishment of the exploratories (2006-2008) and have been providing the infrastructure since 2008.

-It is also crucial that these data are not lost and are available for future generations of researchers within the BE and projects outside.
+It is also crucial that these data are not lost and are available for future generations of researchers within the BE and as well as external projects.
 Long-time series are for many questions in biodiversity research of great interest.

 We achieve the main goals described above regarding the storage and exchange of the research data with a web application called BExIS.
 Below you will find sections with additional information on this.